Last year, ERIE Customer Don O.* of Pennsylvania received a text from Amazon letting him know that his package had been delivered.

 - Check your card’s purchase activity frequently.
 During the holiday shopping frenzy, it’s worth checking your credit card transaction activity every week or so.
 Doing so lets you spot and dispute any fraudulent charges ASAP.

-One way to guard your phone is by installing an antivirus app.
+It's important to protect your smartphone too.
+One good way to guard your phone is to set a PINs on the phone's home screen and backup and secure your data on a computer or in the cloud.
 Other good ideas include installing phone locator software that can help you pinpoint your lost phone and a remote wipe app that can delete sensitive information if your phone ends up in the wrong hands.